Beit Tikvah of Ottawa

-Beit Tikvah is a modern orthodox synagogue located in the Nepean district of Ottawa, Ontario, Canada, serving the Craig Henry area.
+Beit Tikvah, officially Congregation Beit Tikvah Ottawa, abbreviated as CBTO, is a Modern Orthodox synagogue located in the Nepean district of Ottawa, Ontario, Canada, serving the Craig Henry area.

 History

 The Jewish population of Ottawa grew from 20 families in 1889 to approximately 5,500 in 1961.

 Beth Shalom

 Beth Shalom congregation represents the amalgamation in 1956 of two orthodox congregations, Adath Jeshurun and Agudath Achim.
 B'nai Jacob congregation amalgamated with Beth Shalom in 1971.
 The First officials were Rabbi Simon L. Eckstein, Cantor Emeritus, Joseph Rabin, Cantor Hyman Gertler, Ritual Director Jacob Y. Cement, Secretary Louis Slack and President, Bernard M. Alexandor.
 The congregation commenced with 850 families, with about 150 being singles or widows.
 A synagogue, designed by Hazelgrove and Lithwick, was inaugurated on Rosh Hashana, 1956.

 Beit Tikvah

-Beit Tikvah, also known as CBTO, was established in 1985 as Beth Shalom West, a satellite synagogue of Beth Shalom, Ottawa located in the Craig Henry area of Ottawa.
+Beit Tikvah was founded in 1982 as Beth Shalom West, a satellite congregation of Beth Shalom Ottawa, located in the Craig Henry area of Ottawa.
 After a groundbreaking ceremony held on September 9, 1984, construction commenced on land donated by Jack and Irving Aaron.
 The synagogue officially opened for Shabbat services on September 11, 1985.
-Rabbi Gershon Sonnenschein became the first full-time rabbi in 1989, followed by Rabbi Howard Finkelstein, on August 8, 1991, until present.